shockspast/gravitatinal-orbits-simulater/README.md

 ## Technical Details

 ### Physics
-The simulation uses the Law of Universal Gravitation to calculate trajectories:
+The simulation uses the gravitatinal equation to calculate orbits?
 $$F = G \frac{m_1 m_2}{r^2}$$

 ### Database Plan
 I am using **Google Sheets** as a lightweight backend.
-* **Reading:** Data is fetched via `HTTPRequest` as a CSV.
-* **Writing:** Planning to use Google Form POST requests to securely log data without exposing account credentials.

 ---